 R.I.
 Law allows an investment tax credit of 2% of the cost or other basis as used for federal income tax purposes of certain property used by the taxpayer in the production of goods by manufacturing, processing or assembling.
-The credit allowed is 4% for qualified property placed in service January 1, 1994 through December 31, 1997 and 10% for qualified taxpayers from January 1, 1998 and thereafter.
-Detailed instructions are available on Form RI 3468 which must accompany any return claiming an investment credit.
-Forms RI 3468 may be obtained at the R.I.
-Division of Taxation.
+The credit allowed is 4% for qualified property placed in service January 1, 1994 through December 31, 1997.
+For qualified property placed in service January 1, 1998 and thereafter, the credit is 4% or, if the taxpayer is a qualified taxpayer, 10%.
+Detailed instructions are available on Form RI-3468 which must accompany any return claiming an investment credit.
+Form RI-3468 may be obtained at the Rhode Island Division of Taxation.